lander247/bootstrapper/README.md

 # bootstrapper
-script to bootstrap personal dotfiles
+script to bootstrap personal dotfiles and other stuff